Recipe For A Healthy Life

 1. Organic vegetables and fruit

-It’s no secret that we should include more vegetables and fruit in our daily meals.
+It’s no secret that we should include more vegetables and fruit in our daily meals or a healthy life.
 Vegetables and fruit provide us with essential minerals, vitamins, water and fibre.
 Take for example, a 1 cup serving of broccoli.
 It has all your Vitamin K and C requirements for the day, 50% of your chromium needs and a great B Vitamin profile!

 You can find the nutrient profile of all vegetables and fruits at whfoods.com